 - add the yogurt to the chicken, and mix thoroughly by hand. leave to marinate for about 45 minutes.

 - in a non-stick kadhai, heat the oil. add the mustard seeds and let them splutter.

 - add the finely sliced onion and green chillies to the kadhai, and saute till the onion turns translucent.

 - add the turmeric powder and mix well.

 - add the chopped tomatoes, along with a dash of salt. (this will help to sweat the tomatoes down quickly)

-- whne the tomatoes release their juices, add the red chilli powder and coriander powder. roast this 'masala base' well for about 5 minutes, till the powdered spices lose their raw smell and take on a deep brownish colour.
+- whne the tomatoes release their juices, add the red chilli powder, coriander powder and garam masala. roast this 'masala base' well for about 5 minutes, till the powdered spices lose their raw smell and take on a deep brownish colour.

-- add the marinated chicken pieces, and stir gently but thoroughly to ensure that the masala coats the chicken pieces well. the chicken should turn a whitish colour.
+- add the marinated chicken pieces along with the marinade, and stir gently but thoroughly to ensure that the masala coats the chicken pieces well. the chicken should turn a whitish colour.

 - add a little water to the kadhai (about 1/2 cup). bring to the boil, then cover and simmer gently for about 10 minutes.